-All around the world governments are gradually realizing the staggeringly obvious.
+All around the world States are gradually realizing the staggeringly obvious.
 They have been spending too much money for decades.
 Now they are running out of reserves (in the unlikely event they had any) and bumping against the limits of their credit cards.

-As politicians drive their economies off a cliff they look around for expenses they can cut so the entrenched government parasites can keep their own party going a bit longer.
+As politicians drive their economies off a cliff they look around for expenses they can cut so the entrenched State parasites can keep their own party going a bit longer.
 One of the things they cut is subsidies for higher education.
 Young people are a good target because they don’t have effective lobbyists to garner them every possible dime from the public trough the way other interests do.

 The predictable result is waves of college students protesting from Santiago to Tel Aviv to London to Montreal and many American cities.
 They rant indignantly that they will have to bear more than zero percent of the cost of what they want to consume.
 What outrage!
 In some cases students have to bear as much as thirty to forty percent of the cost!
 How barbaric.
 What they demand is a bigger gun be put to Pete’s head so they might have a freeee education at Pete’s expense.
 Simple.
-(This blog uses the convention of the word “freeee” as distinct from “free” as a means to identify coercive plunder from the general concept of free as in freedom.)
+(This blog uses the convention of the word “freeee” as distinct from “free” as a means to identify coercive plunder from the general concept of free as in Freedom.)

 Not to say that students aren’t getting cheated otherwise.
 The cost of a college degree is rising much faster than inflation and faster even than medical costs.
 Of course, the driver of most of the increase is the massive amount of freeee money circulating.
 Student debt has passed one trillion dollars in the US and some of the real bottom-feeding schools have even stooped to trolling homeless shelters to sign up people for degree programs where financing is underwritten by taxpayers.
 (Hello?
 Sub-prime loan collapse?)
 And while those stories are sensational it is quite commonplace for your local state college to enlist teenagers with marginal academic abilities and motivation to take tens of thousands of dollars of classes without any real goal or purpose to justify the atrocious expense.
 Eighty grand for a degree in Women’s Studies?
 Sure.
 That’s, like, totally worth it, right?